 Preventive maintenance can be a complicated process, especially for organizations with several worksites and pieces of equipment.
 It’s important to have a system or tool in place that can simplify the process by enhancing its collaborative aspect and leveraging modern technology.

-iAuditor by SafetyCulture is a mobile inspection app that provides maintenance teams a single source of information for their maintenance and inspection data.
+SafetyCulture is a mobile inspection app and preventive maintenance software that provides maintenance teams a single source of information for their maintenance and inspection data.
 Create more detailed reports with images and other media and easily share them with the right personnel online via email, SMS, or a web link.
 Always keep team members on the same paperless page with an intuitive mobile app that you can use to customize pre-made preventive maintenance checklists or create your own.

 Use this checklist to disseminate practical instructions on conducting weekly maintenance of IT assets.
-Templates used in SafetyCulture automatically save data to the cloud for easy sharing shared with IT team members.
+Templates used in SafetyCulture automatically save data to the cloud for easy sharing with IT team members.
 Additionally, this specific template can be edited to fit the IT needs of your business while reminding you to: